 - introduced new training modules for staff

-We need to identify racial inequality and unconscious bias in the workplace, so that we can acknowledge and challenge it.
+We recognise that we need to identify racial inequality and unconscious bias in the workplace, so that we can challenge it.

 In February 2021 we joined Race Equality Matters, a collaboration of companies, organisations, race networks, experts in the field, allies, and employees aiming to improve workplace equality across the public, private and charity sectors.

 Race Equality Matters has a variety of solutions that help to promote race equality within the workplace.
 It provides tools and workshops on how to take forward these solutions.